-- Government Code, Article 4, section 1090, et seq.
-(Prohibitions Applicable to Specified Officers) - Government Code, Article 4.7, section 1125, et seq.
-(Incompatible Activities) - Government Code, Chapter 7, section 87100, et seq.
-(Conflict of Interest)
+- Government Code section 1090 et seq., "Prohibitions Applicable to Specified Officers" - Government Code, section 1125 et seq., "Incompatible Activities"

-These conflict-of-interest policies must be designed to ensure that the county commission complies with all applicable state and local conflict-of-interest statutes and regulations [Health and Safety Code sections 130140(d)(4) and 130151(b)(3)].
+Government Code, sections 87100-87505., "Conflict of Interest"

-- 1. Review the commission's public hearing and/or meeting minutes to confirm that the county commission has adopted conflict-of-interest policies. - 2.
-Obtain a representation letter from the county commission's legal representative stating whether or not the conflict-of-interest policies are consistent with applicable state and local conflict-of-interest statutes and regulations.
+These conflict-of-interest policies must be designed to ensure that the county commission complies with all applicable state and local conflict-of-interest statutes and regulations (Health and Safety Code sections 130140[d][4] and 130151[b][3]).

-- 3. Determine whether the commission is complying with the conflict-of-interest policies and procedures. - 4.
+- 1. Review the commission's public hearing and/or meeting minutes to confirm that the county commission has adopted conflict-of-interest policies. - Obtain a representation letter from the county commission's legal representative stating whether or not the conflict-of-interest policies are consistent with applicable state and local conflict-of-interest statutes and regulations. - 3.
+Determine whether the commission is complying with the conflict-of-interest policies and procedures. - 4.
 Include a finding in the Findings and Recommendations section of the audit report, if noncompliance is identified through the foregoing audit procedures.
 The finding should state that future allocations may be withheld.